15 Top-Rated Things to Do in Annecy

 The Palais de l'Ile first served as a prison, but by the mid-14th century, the palace was instead used as a coin-minting workshop.
 In the 15th century, the palace became the residence of the Dukes of Savoy and in the 16th century was converted to the Palace of Justice (Law Courts).

-Open to the public year-round, the Palais de l'Ile now houses a small museum that displays exhibits about the regional architecture.
+Open to the public every day year-round, the Palais de l'Ile now houses a small museum that displays exhibits about the regional architecture.
 Visitors can also see some of the old prison cells.
+Guided tours are available.

 3. Recreational Activities at Lac d'Annecy